QUAIL SEEDS

 per item

-This Papaver somniferum type was developed centuries ago in Slovakia to produce seeds for food.
+Heirloom food-producing poppy from Slovakia, bred to produce large yields of seeds for high-protein food.
 Because the seeds were precious, ancient farmers selected plants that kept all the seeds inside the pod, instead of self-sowing in the wind.
-The seeds are white and have a flavor like walnuts.
+The seeds are white and have a delicious mild flavor, sometimes substituted for nuts.
 They are also pressed to make a cooking oil, called "olivet" in France.
 As modern oils came to be imported into the mountain homesteads, the seed poppies became rare.
 We are happy to bring this ancient heirloom food source to modern gardens.
+200 seeds

-Like other somniferum poppies, these need cool soil and light for germination.
+Poppies like to start in cool soil but don't require cold-conditioning like some seeds, so if you're a bit late getting them started, just make sure the soil stays moist and they should do fine. they do, however, require light; sowing too deep will keep them from sprouting.
 Prepare a bed with good fertility and fine texture.
 Tamp the surface, scatter the seed, and rake in very lightly.
-Thin to 18"-24" apart; crowded plants will be stunted, so allow adequate space.
+Thin to 12"-24" apart; crowded plants will be stunted, so allow adequate space.

 • Facebook